After childbirth, the first periods are very heavy and long. Menstruation after childbirth: relevant information for women

 Period

-Menstruation (regula) is a physiological phenomenon, which is a rejection of the mucous surface of the female reproductive organ, which occurs under the influence of the hormonal background of a woman.
-Menstrual cycle defined by work endocrine system, therefore, without an idea of \u200b\u200bits essence, it is difficult to understand the mechanism for the arrival of menstruation.
+Menstruation (regula) is a physiological phenomenon that represents the rejection of the mucous surface of the female reproductive organ, which occurs under the influence of a woman’s hormonal background.
+Menstrual cycle determined by work endocrine system, therefore, without understanding its essence, it is difficult to understand the mechanism of the arrival of menstruation.

 Table: phases of the menstrual cycle